eez-open/studio/help/en-US/components/actions/Watch.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija, za cijelo vrijeme trajanja izvršavanja flowa, u pozadini evaluira zadani expression i ako je došlo do promjene rezultata proslijeđuje ga na data output.
-Na početku, kod pokretanja flowa, expression se evaluira i proslijeđuje na data output, a kasnije samo ako je došlo do promjene.
+This action, for the entire duration of Flow execution, evaluates the default expression in the background and if there is a change in the result, it forwards it to the data output.
+At the beginning, when the Flow is started, the expression is evaluated and forwarded to the data output, and later only if some change has occurred.

 # PROPERTIES

-## Expression [DRAFT]
+## Expression

-Expression koji se evauluira.
+Expression to be evaluated.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-## changed [DRAFT]
+## changed

-Output kroz koji se proslijeđuje vrijednost evaluiranog expressiona jednom na početku i kasnije samo ako je došlo do promjene u rezultatu.
+Output through which the value of the evolved expression is passed once at the start and later only if there was some change in the result.

 # EXAMPLES [EMPTY]